Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 Band Ordinance 41-22.

-§ 1086.
+§ 1087.
 Hearing Procedures.

-• (b) The director shall prosecute the alleged violation on behalf of the TERO.
-During the hearing and at all stages of the enforcement process provided for in this chapter, the director may be represented by the Band Solicitor General’s Office.
-If the covered employer is an office or subsidiary of the Band Government and the Band Solicitor General’s Office determines it would create a conflict to represent the director, the Solicitor General may obtain outside legal counsel for the director.
+• (b) The Director shall prosecute the alleged violation on behalf of the TERO, including those resulting from a successful appeal by a complaining party pursuant to § 1086(b) of this subsection.
+During the hearing and at all stages of the enforcement process provided for in this chapter, the Director may be represented by the Band’s Office of the Solicitor General.
+If the covered employer is an office or subsidiary of the Band government and the Office of the Solicitor General or the TERO Commission determines that representation would create a conflict of interest, the Solicitor General shall obtain outside legal counsel for the TERO Director.

 • (c) The TERO Commission shall sit as an impartial judicial body.
-The TERO Commission shall establish procedures and safeguards to ensure that the rights of all parties are protected and that there is no improper contact or communication between the TERO Commission and the director during the hearing phase of the enforcement process.
+The TERO Commission shall establish procedures and safeguards to ensure that the rights of all parties are protected and that there is no improper contact or communication between the TERO Commission and the Director during the hearing phase of the enforcement process.

 Historical and Statutory Notes